kestra-io/docs/content/docs/15.how-to-guides/realtime-triggers.md

 For this, we will create an Event Hub and a container for checkpoint storage.
 For this,

 1. Go to [Event Hubs](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.EventHub%2Fnamespaces) in the Azure portal.
 2. Click on "Create".
-We will be creating a Event Hubs namespace.
+We will be creating an Event Hubs namespace.
 3. On the Create Namespace page, choose an appropriate Subscription and Resource Group.
 4. Put an appropriate Namespace name, Location, Pricing tier and Throughput units.
 5. Click on "Review + Create".
 Once the validation is successful, click on "Create".